blocto/fcl-swift/README.md

 import FCL_SDK
 ```
 ---
-## FCL for Dapps
+## FCL for dApps
 ### Configuration

 Initialize `WalletProvider` instance e.g. `BloctoWalletProvider`, `DapperWalletProvider`.
-And simply specify `network` and put those walletProvider into config option `supportedWalletProviders` then you are good to go.
+And simply specify `network` and put those wallet providers into config option `supportedWalletProviders` then you are good to go.

 ```swift
 import FCL_SDK